 You can produce a line graph to show the number of users on the site each month.
 This could be helpful in analysing peak months where the site is most active.

-2. Create a new report using the Site logs report source.
+Create a new report by choosing the Site logs report source and selecting Create and edit.

-4. Set the aggregation for Time to Month of year (textual) and for User ID number to Count
+Set the aggregation for Time to Month of year (textual) and for User ID number to Count.

-8. Scroll to the bottom of the page and click Save changes
+Scroll to the bottom of the page and click Save changes.

 To view the line chart, click View this report, which is found just above the report title.